 Travel

-While travel might not always be a possibility, we still think it’s worth a mention here as it’s a brilliant way to meet new and interesting people.
+While travel might not always be a possibility, we still think it’s worth a mention here as it can be a brilliant way to meet new and interesting people.
 This is true whether you go with others or alone.
 Although, many would argue that we’re more likely to talk to new people when travelling solo.

 Making friends through travel can open up opportunities for work, further travel, and meeting even more people in future.